Financial-Times/ft-origami/docs/developer-guide/build-service.md

 Dependency conflicts must be resolved by either the product developer requesting a different version of the modules that contain the conflicting dependencies, or by the component developer updating the components to allow a broader range of versions of the dependency.

-### Build process

-The build service performs the build process by executing these steps in order:

-1. Sort the requested modules in alphabetical order and produce a hash of the result to use as a key for this build request
-1. Create a new module directory, local to the build service platform
-1. If a JS bundle, run `npm install debowerify` in the module root, since debowerify cannot be installed globally)
-1. Create a bower.json file, listing all the requested modules as dependencies
-1. Run `bower install --json` to install the dependencies and get parseable output.
-Stop if there are conflicting dependencies.
-1. Create a module_source file in the root of the module, containing a `require()` (for JS) or `@import` (for CSS) statement for each requested module.
-1. Run `browserify -t debowerify module_source module_bundle` (for JS) or `node-sass --include-path './bower_components' module_source module_bundle` (for CSS).
-Wait for the build to finish.
-1. Run the requested minification process, if appropriate
-1. Cache the module_bundle file against this build request and discard the temporary module.

-## File proxy (/files)
+### File proxy (/files)

-This API offers the ability to request, over HTTP, any single file from any known module component.
+The build service also offers the ability to request, over HTTP or HTTPS, any single file from any known module component.
 This is useful to make use of modules that provide static resources such as images, fonts, audio, video or other media, without having to install them.

 The file proxy is also used by the resource compiler when creating bundles of JS or CSS that load external resources on demand.
-This allows CSS loaded through the resource compiler to still load any included backgrounds, and JavaScript modules may make AJAX requests to load static resources from their repos.
+This allows CSS loaded through the build service `/bundles` endpoint to still load any included backgrounds, and JavaScript modules may make AJAX requests to load static resources from their repos.

-## Caching and rebuilding
+### Caching and rebuilding

 Requested bundles and files are generated on demand and then cached indefinitely.
 Where it's a bundle that includes Semver versions of modules, the build service checks periodically to see if the matching version has changed (the matching version may differ from the version actually used in the current bundle due to multiple modules requesting the same dependency at different semver ranges).
 If so, it will re-run the build and swap out the existing cached version for the new one.